jmespath-community/jmespath.spec/README.md

 First, make sure that the feature has not been previously proposed.
 If it has, make sure to reference prior proposals and explain why this new proposal should be considered despite similar proposals not being accepted.

 Writing a JEP can be a lot of work, so it can help to get initial guidance before getting too far.
-You can chat on the JMESPath gitter channel
-(https://gitter.im/jmespath/chat) to get an initial pulse of a new feature.
+You can chat on the JMESPath [gitter channel](https://gitter.im/jmespath/chat) to get an initial pulse of a new feature.

 Then open a [discussion](https://github.com/jmespath-community/jmespath.spec/discussions) to discuss the feature, its merit, and any possible alternatives.
 Once the discussion has reached a mature level of feedback, it will be assigned a JEP number _N_.
 At that point it is safe to begin composing JEP-_N_ along with all the required changes and documentation.

-In rare circumstances, JEPs will be superceded by newer versions of a JEP.
+In rare circumstances, JEPs will be superseded by newer versions of a JEP.
 Those updated JEPs will have an amended letter sequence added as a suffix to the original JEP#.
 The sequence follows the 26 US-ASCII alphabetical order 'a', 'b', to 'z'.
 It then follows with 'aa', 'ab', to 'az' and so on.